SitronX/UnityFingerCamera/README.md

 # UnityFingerCamera

 Touch input on mobile devices has one major issue: users typically don't see what they are really doing on the screen because they cannot see below their finger.
 This is especially problematic when performing drag-and-drop operations on world objects.
-This plugin will help you mitigate that issue.
+This asset will help you mitigate that issue.

 Finger camera is easy-to-use, modular utility that you can attach to any world object and the camera will follow the object from a specified angle.